sandarma190180088/sandarma190180088.github.io/README.md

 ----

-A passionate python developer from Sumatera Utara (IDN)
+A passionate Python developer from Sumatera Utara (IDN)

 ----